phoenixprojectsoftware/HaloGS/gamemodes/README.txt

-Here are the gamemode configuration files.
-Please don't change any of this, it will confuse your players if you do.
-Feel free to add your own gamemode - just copy paste from one of the existing ones.
+===== GAMEMODE CONFIGURATIONS =====
+This folder contains all the gamemode configuration files that can be used in Halo: GoldSource.
+It is recommended that you do NOT modify any of the existing gamemodes here, as doing so can potentally confuse players.
+Simply duplicate one of the configs and modify it to your will.

+===== HELP TEXT =====
-The first line specifies the gamemode name that should be displayed in the server browser and in the splash with server settings data in-game.
+The first line in every file sets the name of the gamemode, and is displayed in both the Server Browser and the in-game Settings Watermark.

-The second line is help text displayed when someone types 'help' in console.
+The second line is subtle help text describing the gamemode, and is displayed whenever a user types the 'help' command into the in-game console.
-Except for 'ctf2', gamemode configs ending with a 2 are their Season 5 variants, which lack the Opposing Force weaponry.